petemoore/go-book/first.rst

 Think of them as boxes labeled with *identifiers* that store values.

-What is assignation?
+What is assignment?
 ====================
-We assign a value to a variable to say that this variable is *equal* to this value from the assignation act on, until another assignation changes its value.
+We assign a value to a variable to say that this variable is *equal* to this value from the assignment act on, until another assignment changes its value.

 .. code-block:: go
     :linenos: